 - Member details are correct.
 Allow members to log in to the directory themselves and update their own profiles.
 This is valuable because it gives your members autonomy and reduces the risk of mistakes in each profile.
 Members can conveniently edit their profiles as their lives change.

 - Members can showcase what they’ve accomplished.
-Your association is going to offer a plethora of educational opportunities, classes, and events to provide your members with official accreditation.
+Your association most likely already offers educational opportunities, classes, and events that lead to official accreditation.
 Make sure badges, awards, and certifications are publicly displayed in member profiles.

 - Member profiles reflect your association and mission.
 Using fields that your association team can configure, customize your member directory to your specific association.
 For example, if your association is for teachers and other educational figures, you can include a field describing what grade the member teaches.

-To create an online member directory that works with your website and fits the vibe of your organization, look into content management systems that are made for associations.
+To create an online member directory that works with your website and fits your organization, look into content management systems that are made for associations.

 As you’re figuring out how to manage your member data, don’t forget about member engagement.
 You can’t predict when someone might change professions or move to a location your association doesn’t reach, but there's a lot you can do to keep existing members interested and fulfilled — and keeping track of these types of engagement should be integral to your member management strategy.